-6 Causes of Heel Pain & How to Deal with Getting It Treated by a Podiatrist
+6 Causes of Heel Pain & How our Ballantyne Podiatrist Can Help

 The heel is your foot’s largest bone, and it’s easy to accidentally overuse or injure it.
 Depending on the cause, heel pain may range from mild to immobilizing.
 If you’re experiencing severe heel pain, you should visit your local foot doctor as soon as possible for treatment.

 Here are six common causes of heel pain:

 Plantar fasciitis is inflammation or damage to the dense band of connective tissue that connects the heel to the ball of the foot.
 It is frequently caused byover use, improper training, wearing poorly-fitting or unstructured shoes, and wearing flip flops or walking barefoot too often.
 This is a common issue with runners, joggers, cross fitters, and workers who stand on there feet for long periods of time.